ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 [Lyman et al.][journal-LymanAtAl] concluded that the attenuation effect is directly proportional to the current's inensity and time exposure.
 But if one were to apply the same study on whole organism, we need to look at specifically <span class="tooltip" data-key="currentDensity">current density</span> instead of total current, because that's what most likely matter down at cellular level.
 So we can also reconclude that **attenuation effect of electricity is directly porportional to current density and time exposure.**

-Exceprt from [Lyman at al][journal-LymanAtAl] describing the setup:
+First let us try to determine the current density in Lyman et al. elow is an exceprt from [Lyman at al][journal-LymanAtAl] describing the setup:B
 > ## Electrical Treatment of HIV
 > The RF strain of HIV (AIDS Reagent Program) was cryopreserved prior to treatment at -70&#8451;.
 For treatment, a sample of virus was thawed and maintained on ice at 4&#8451;.
 Ten microliters (&#xb5;L) of HIV at a concentration of 10<sup>5</sup> infectious particles per mL were placed into a chamber which included a pair of platinum electrodes 1 mm apart permanently mounted into a well 1.56 mm in length and 8.32 mm in depth equal to 12.9 &#xb5;L volume capacity.
 The chamber was connected to a power supply capable of creating constant direct current.The viral aliquots were exposed to direct currents ranging from 0 microamperes (&#xb5;A) for up to 12 minutes to 100 &#xb5;A for up to 6 minutes.